-Maybe most of my hours behing a camera have been with a long lens.
-I didn’t count shootingdays, but they surpass the 1000 at least.
-To me it feels operating a long lens is just like second nature.
-Wether this is from a hide or not.
+Maybe most of my hours behind a camera have been with a long lens.
+I didn’t count shooting days, but they surpass 1000 at least.
+To me it feels that operating a long lens is just like second nature.
+Whether this is from a hide or not.
 Often very underestimated, but working with lenses up to 1500mm is specialist work.
-I’m very comfortable working with any long lens, but most preferred are the Canon 50-1000mm and Sigma 150-600, both owned by myself.
+I’m very comfortable working with any long lens, but most preferred are the Canon 50-1000mm and (cine adapted) Sigma 150-600, both owned by myself.

-I have quite some Movi/Ronin and small gimbal experience as I own(ed) various of these.
-Also small but growing experience with Shotover Gimbals.
+I have good Movi/Ronin and gimbal experience as I own(ed) various of these.
+Also small (but growing) experience with Shotover Gimbals.

-Multi axis Motion control timelapse.
-We’ve done things like recreating the same moving shots multiple times to overlay them in post to repeatable 6-8m long movements to record seasonal changes in the field.
+Multi-axis Motion control timelapse.
+I’ve done things like recreating the same moving shots multiple times to overlay them in post to repeatable 6-8m long movements to record timelapse/seasonal changes in the field.

-Every project has its own challenges, but to me the challenge becomes the most fun when I’m able to look beyond available equipment.
-Examples from the last couple of years are like 3d printed camera parts or dummy cameras, adapting cameras and/or lenses to even rigging the Sony Venice camera under a F16 jet fighter.
+Every project has its own challenges, but to me, the challenge becomes the most fun when I’m able to look beyond available equipment.
+Examples from the last couple of years are like 3d printed camera parts and dummy cameras.
+I also have been adapting cameras and lenses all the way up to rigging the Sony Venice camera under an F16 jet fighter with custom-designed parts.

-I’ve had a side track in my career for few years where I worked as colorist on various productions.
+I’ve had a side track in my career where I worked as a colorist on various productions.
 These days are still valuable today in my work as a cinematographer.
-Knowing more about the science behind colour and digital cinema and especially knowing the possibilities in the grading help me to make the right choices in the field to create the best looking image on the screen.
-This experience has also proven to be very valuable on multiple projects where I could assist as a low key post production superviser or with data wrangling challenges next to being the cinematographer.
+Knowing more about the science behind color and digital cinema and especially knowing the possibilities in the grading help me to make the right choices in the field to create the best-looking image on the screen.
+This experience has also proven to be very valuable on multiple projects where I in addition to being the man behind the camera could assist as a low-key post-production supervisor or with data wrangling challenges.